 The measure of success is dependent on the objective of each woman attending the program.
 For some this may be only to learn English enough to hold everyday conversations and be able to advocate for their children.
 Or simply being able to know enough English to seek employment.
 For other women, determined to create a change, it will be passing the College entry exam and pursuing higher academic education.

-If half of the 12,000 women don’t have a high school education, then they are not going to be able to help their children and these children will not succeed.
+If half of the 12,000 women don’t have a high school education, then they are not going to be able to help their children succeed.
 But with you on our side, we can capture as many women in the many communities and help change the course of their journey and that of their children.
-Their success will be transitional and the benefits will be generational.

 If we impact a woman’s journey in a positive way by any measure, then we have made a difference and that is a success.